tomhoover/guide-programming-fundamentals-in-python/guide.md

 ##Feeding your Pypet - Functions

 Let's “feed” our Pypet using a Python function.
 A [function](http://www.tutorialspoint.com/python/python_functions.htm) is a block of organized, reusable code that is used to perform a single action.
-First, we must define our function — `feed` — which changes our Pypet’s `hungry` attribute to `False` to show that it is no longer hungry.
+First, we must define our function — `feed` — which changes our Pypet’s `hungry` attribute to `False`, indicating it's no longer hungry.

 1. Create this simple function by writing the following below your other code.